Oklahoma vs. Baylor NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- These two squads combine to surrender 44.8 points per game, 17.2 fewer than this contest's over/under.
+- The 44.8 combined points per game that these two squads have allowed this season are 17.7 fewer than the 62.5 over/under in this contest.

-- The Sooners and their opponents have scored an average of 63.3 points per game in 2021, 1.3 more than Saturday's total.
+- Sooners games this season feature an average total of 63.3 points, a number 0.8 points higher than Saturday's over/under.

 Oklahoma Stats and Trends